alunodoisgte/prep/slack/README.md

 rememeber from this Prep course.** Everything else depends on it.

 Each school or group has their own Slack Chat room.
-This tool helps you with many important things
+This tool helps you with many important things:

-1. You find your workbook invites in your course channel (ex: #prep)
+1. You find your workbook invites in your course channel (ex: `#prep`)
 1. You can ask questions about anything
 1. You can make and stay connected with friends
 1. You can coordinate your work on projects with your team